 The pattern for this adorable and rather realistic looking owl, you can find in my shop at Ravelry, Etsy or order it here.
 Odi is 14,7 inch / 12 cm tall when sitting.
 He is made with Istex lett lopi, 100% wool.
 The pattern contains a clear description of how to crochet and attach the bird with example pictures at the bottom to help you get everything right.
 In the pattern you can also find what materials you need, the Lopi colour numbers, in short, everything you need to know to make this lovely creature.

-And heads up!
-This pattern has a one dollar release discount until the 4th of November!
+And heads up, the pattern has a one dollar release discount for the first week.